 DECA The DECA project, begun in 1979 was set up to provide Prem Rawat with a customized Boeing 707 for his personal use.
 As an adjunct to the ashram system, DECA was reliant on unpaid labour and donated funds; the business model that developed within DECA served as the basis for subsequent projects designed to benefit Prem Rawat.

 The headquarters of DLM was moved to Miami and large numbers of the most skilled and dedicated ashram premies were moved to Miami and run-down hotels were rented to accommodate them.
 This had a significant effect on communities throughout the USA and to a certain extent other countries as many of the most committed devotees were taken to Miami to do unskilled labour.
-While it was rarely discussed, premie communities required a minimum number of members to keep the nightly satsang meetings interesting and a core of premies, usually in the ashram, to provide a model of dedication and devotion for the majority of premie who lived in nuclear families.
-Taking such a large number of these ashram premies to one community along with the "inspiration fatigue" brought on by 3 years of living chaotically through constantly attending festivals and responding to Rawat's raising of the devotional bar through his public dancing and demands of "surrender" contrbuted to a lessening of fervour and participation.
+While it was rarely discussed, premie communities required a minimum number of members to keep the nightly satsang meetings interesting and a core of premies, usually in the ashram, to provide a model of dedication and devotion for the majority of premies who lived in nuclear families.
+Taking such a large number of these ashram premies to one community along with the "inspiration fatigue" brought on by 3 years of living chaotically through constantly attending festivals and responding to Rawat's raising of the devotional bar through his public dancing and demands of "surrender" contributed to a lessening of fervour and participation.

 Like other expansive projects undertaken by Rawat's followers, DECA had no beneficial impact on the Rawat movement or its participants, however DECA did provide a model for income generation which was free of the costs and other considerations of the ashram system.
 Although dependant on the ashrams for its existence, DECA, or at least the funding expertise that it generated, can be seen as the development which allowed Rawat to dissolve the costly ashram system in 1982 and 1983, and to still maintain an income flow to his organizations.